Stamp Duty Calculator

 Scotland and Wales: Raw Numbers at a Glance

 Scotland and Wales use separate devolved property tax systems with different rates and thresholds.
+Scotland levies Land and Buildings Transaction Tax (LBTT) plus an Additional Dwelling Supplement (ADS) of 8% applied to the full purchase price (increased from 6% in December 2024).
+Wales levies Land Transaction Tax (LTT) with its own higher residential rate band structure for additional properties.
 The figures below show the total additional-property tax at two common price points.
 For the full rules of how each system works, see our Scotland LBTT complete guide and Wales LTT complete guide.

 RegionStandard tax at £300kAdditional property at £300kAdditional property at £500k